KIT-TVA/Vari-Joern/docs/Configuration.md

 The following composers are available:

 - [Antenna composer](composers/Antenna.md): A simple preprocessor for Java source files.
-- [Kbuild composer](composers/Kbuild.md): A composer for Kbuild, the Linux kernel build system.
+- [Kconfig composer](composers/Kconfig.md): A composer for Kconfig, the Linux kernel configuration system.

 ### Analyzers